 Creating masks is a fun way to incorporate art into your literacy activities.
 They are so fun, and sometimes I almost can’t recognise the students underneath!

 I love that there’s lots of laughing when the kids walk around with these on!

-Partner plays and small group reader’s theater can be as complex or as simple as you like.
+Partner plays and small group reader’s theatre can be as complex or as simple as you like.
 Sometimes we practice and present to other small groups all at once, and other times we present the plays in front of the class, or even other classes!
 Regardless, it’s a meaningful way to practice reading aloud and fluency.
 Some years my students even wrote their own scripts!

-Fairy Tale reader’s theater is a big part of our S.T.E.M. explorations.
+Fairy Tale reader’s theatre is a big part of our S.T.E.M. explorations.
 We begin our STEM lessons by reading fairy tale partner plays.
 The plays we use end with a STEM challenge, so students are prompted to help the fairy tale characters by inventing and building with purpose.

 In the pictures below, you can see students building and writing as part of the STEM challenges for Jack and the Beanstalk, The Three Little Pigs, Rapunzel, Little Red Riding Hood, and the Gingerbread Man.